smplrspace/docs/docs/api-reference/space/data-layers.md

 - `alpha` - _optional_ - defines the transparency of the rendered grid "elements".
 The value should be between 0 (invisible) and 1 (opaque). _Default value: 1._
 - `mask` - _optional_ - a 2D polygon coordinates array that lets you define the area where the heat map should be interpolated and rendered.
 By default, the space's footprint on the active level will be used as mask.
 You can also pass an object with a mask for each level, with the key being the levelIndex, and for levels with no mask, it will use the level's footprint.
 - `confidenceRadius` - _optional_ - defines the distance in meters from the provided data points where interpolation makes sense.
 Grid "elements" are rendered at their nominal size (see `gridSize` and `gridFill`) when they are in close proximity to a datapoint.
 As they get further, their rendered size decreases (linearly to the distance to the nearest data point) as a way to communicate the confidence in the interpolated value.
 When a grid "element"'s distance to the nearest datapoint reaches the confidenceRadius value, it's rendered size reaches 0.
 By default, the confidenceRadius value is equal to the median of the distance between each data point and its 2 nearest datapoints.
+- `disableElevationCorrection` - _optional_
+  - In 2D mode, the rendered elevation of heat maps is fully managed and the provided value ignored.
+Heat maps will be rendered on top of the floor plans.
+  - In 3D mode, heat maps are rendered at their provided elevation but low elevation values will automatically be rendered above the ground to avoid being hidden.
+You can set `disableElevationCorrection` to true to disable this behavior.
+The elevation value will then be used directly.

 ##### Spheres style options